 Beyond Trauma: Helping Your Clients Cultivate Inner Presence

-A 3-week live, online course with Ann Weiser Cornell
+An On-Demand Course with Ann Weiser Cornell

 Do your clients get triggered into emotional states out of proportion to current issues?